annulen/sysdig-wiki/sysdig-Chisel-API-Reference-Manual.md

 **request_field(fld_name)**

 This function is used to configure the sysdig engine to extract a filter field when an event is captured. _fld_name_ is the name of the sysdig filter field to extract (see the sysdig tutorial or type _sysdig -l_ for a list of available fields).
-The function returns a handle that can be fed to evt.field() to get the field value from the on_event() callback.
+The function returns a field handle that can be fed to evt.field() to get the field value from the on_event() callback.

 **set_filter(filter)**